 PROD_HANLDE/SCHEMA:

 Handle and schema of the (sensitive) production dataset to be analyzed.
-Depending on the type of data source, this can either be a data request, a survey or an uploaded dataset.
+Depending on the type of data source, this can either be a data request, a survey or an imported dataset.
 For each option, the steps are show below:

 5.1 Data request